Last Updated on November 28, 2021

-I’ve shared the five best NYC attractions for first-time visitors, but what if you’ve been to New York City several times already?
-In this article, I am featuring five new attractions that I think are worth visiting, including a new observation deck, a fabulous new park, and a couple of temporary pop-ups that you can experience only in 2021.
+If you’ve been to New York City several times already and have seen all the main sights, check out these five new attractions that I think are worth visiting, including a new observation deck, a fabulous new park, and a couple of temporary pop-ups that you can experience only in 2021.

 Here are five new attractions to see in NYC in 2021:

 The Edge is the newest observation deck in New York City, and it is a serious competition for the existing observation decks – the most iconic one, the Empire State Building; Top of the Rocks, and One World Observatory atop the Freedom Tower, which opened in 2015.